Crazy Rhythms: Release history

 The first release on CD was in Germany and the United States in 1986.
-A&M Records released the album on CD in 1990 with a bonus track, a cover of The Rolling Stones' "Paint It Black".
+A&M Records released the album on CD in 1990 with a bonus track, a cover of the Rolling Stones' "Paint It Black".
 The track was recorded in 1990 without Fier or DeNunzio.

 Bar/None Records reissued Crazy Rhythms on September 8, 2009, while Domino Records reissued the album outside of the U.S. and Canada.

 Critical reception

 Although not a commercial success, Crazy Rhythms was critically acclaimed on release.
-Paul Du Noyer of NME said that the record was "a very good album.
+In the UK, Paul Du Noyer of NME said that the record was "a very good album.
 I think it might even be a great one."
 He observed that the band "sound like Jonathan Richman trying to sound like the Velvet Underground", as well as Talking Heads, but that "somehow the way they are so derivative is part of the Feelies' appeal".
 Du Noyer described the music as "a kind of cleanly suburban rock'n'roll which is simultaneously intense and simplistic" and that the band seemed like "boys next door" but "they're nothing of the sort".
 In a five-star review in Sounds, Pete Silverton observed that for him, the album only worked when he listened to it alone, not with company, and that it blended "the drive of Richman's 'Roadrunner' and some of the tense meanderings of Television".
 He summed up the album as "all light and fun over driving but muted city beats – a little jazz here, a little Latin American there and virtually no rock and roll; most every rhythmic play you can hear on New York radio, topped by cool, calm and collected vocals".
 David Hepworth, in Smash Hits, wrote that the band "have the power to really draw you into their strange little suburban world."
 Melody Makers James Truman was less enthused, stating that the band's aim was to achieve a balance of being "intellectual, neurotic cissy" and ironic "Good American", but that at times "Crazy Rhythms pushes too hard to get the balance right and falls uneasily between a send-up and a put-on, a masterpiece and an attractive, disposable novelty".
 Truman said that the album had "a fussier, more detailed sound than it needed", and concluded, "Conceptualists will love the Feelies ...
 I just wish they'd come on a little less coy and clever."